 Google determines which site will rank for a specific search query based on a number of criteria.
-Ever since Brian Dean posted his famous report on the 200 ranking factors that impact the visibility of a website, SEOs have been trying their best to optimize each page in hopes of increased rank.
+Ever since Brian Dean posted his famous report on the 200 search ranking factors that impact the visibility of a website, SEOs have been trying their best to optimize each page in hopes of increased rank.
 Obsessing over every aspect of the algorithm will surely end in you going insane.
 So instead of sweating the small stuff, in this post, we will uncover the top 3 factors that impact rank and what you can do to improve your search visibility.

-If you’ve read any of my posts before you know that I don’t obsess over rank.
+If you’ve read any of my posts before, you know that I don’t obsess over rank.
 But that doesn’t mean I don’t value rank.
 I track trends and look for keyword opportunities just like any other SEO.
-The main difference in my approach is that I go after topic authority, rather than focusing solely on keywords.
+The main difference in my approach is that I go after topical authority rather than focusing solely on keywords.
 This concept was affirmed largely by a recent Ahrefs study that looked at more than 3 million searches and found that “The average #1 ranking page will also rank in the top 10 for nearly 1,000 other relevant keywords (while the median value is more than two times smaller – around 400 keywords).”

-In short, ranking #1 for a high-quality keyword can lead to a ton of other, very relevant traffic to your site.
+Ranking #1 for a high-quality keyword can lead to a ton of other, very relevant traffic to your site.

 So what ranking factors should you be putting more time and energy into?
 In 2016 Google’s Andrey Lipattsev shocked the search world by revealing links, content, and RankBrain are the top three ranking signals in Google’s search algorithm.

 While this was amazing news, it still left a lot up in the air, as most Google statements do.
 Content and Links we can control to some point, but RankBrain… well, we are out of luck on that one.